sobester/ADRpy/README.md

 Installation / Usage
 --------------------

+ADRpy is written in Python 3 and is tested in Python 3.4, 3.5, 3.5-dev, 3.6, 3.6-dev
+and 3.7-dev.
+It is not available for Python 2.

 On most systems you should be able to simply open an operating system terminal and at the command prompt type